PacLII Home | Databases | WorldLII | Search | Feedback

 A Statutory Declaration was deposed by one Precilla Jackson, Secretary to Appellant’s lawyer saying that on the 2/12/94 she typed the following documents:

-(a) try of Appeal.
+(a) Entry of Appeal.

-(b) ټ N ticentf Entry of y of Appeal.
+(b) Notice of Entry of Appeal.

-: #8220are Appeal documents ready and prosecute on the 2the 2/10/95.”On the 27/9/95 9/95 Counsel for the appellant wrote to thociate to Justice Injia requesting this and another appeal peal to be dealt with on the 24th, 25th or 26th October 1995.
-The rebeing that he will bill be attending the National Court Call-Over on the 2/10/95.
-There are no s of the lett letter sent t Respondent nor his lawyer.
+On the 27/9/95 Counsel for the appellant wrote to the Associate to Justice Injia requesting this and another appeal to be dealt with on the 24th, 25th or 26th October 1995.
+The reason being that he will be attending the National Court Call-Over on the 2/10/95.
+There are no copies of the letter sent to the Respondent nor his lawyer.

-During the call-over on the 2/10/95, Respondent’s 17;s lawyer advised that he’ll applytrike out for want of prosecution on the 5/10/95 (today).
+During the call-over on the 2/10/95, Respondent’s lawyer advised that he’ll apply to strike out for want of prosecution on the 5/10/95 (today).

-We agreeagree with the learned trial Judge that the appellant made no real and genuine attempt over a period of one year to get the appeal ready for hearing, and has provided no satisfactory explanation for the delay.
+We agree with the learned trial Judge that the appellant made no real and genuine attempt over a period of one year to get the appeal ready for hearing, and has provided no satisfactory explanation for the delay.

 We dismiss the appeal with costs against the appellant.”